John Amos Death Hoax Story Gets 120,000 Views And 115,000 Facebook Shares For Fake Article [Debunked]

 — Steven James (@TheLaunchMag) December 27, 2016

-Amos does not reportedly live in the home that’s up for sale as John resides in Baja California.
-John was best known for his TV role, but he was also a star of Roots, having played the adult version of Kunta Kinte.
+Amos does not reportedly live in the home that’s up for sale — John resides in Baja California.
+John was best known for his TV role, but also as a star of Roots, having played the adult character of Kunta Kinte.
 Amos is still a working actor, having appeared in The Ranch, a comedy on Netflix.
 John’s role in Good Times ended when he was killed off in a work accident, which led to his TV wife Esther Rolle’s famous “Damn, damn, damn!” scene that’s often quoted to this day.

 Meanwhile, Monica J. McKnight, the manager of Amos, took to Facebook to debunk the death hoax.

 “It is unfortunate that people resort to such vile behavior as to falsely report that someone has died on social media.
 Rest assured that John Amos is alive and well.
 He will address you all here on his Facebook Page personally very soon.
-Thank you for your concern! -Monica J. McKnight -JA Brand Manager.”
+Thank you for your concern! -Monica J. McKnight -JA Brand Manager”

 Some of the reactions to the death hoax from social media can be read on Amos’ official Facebook page.